luketramps/VoroX/README.md

 ##Basic info.

 Sites are collections of points, while grids are voronoi diagramms rendered from sites.
 Grids come as a collection of cells, representing the voronoi diagramm.
 Each cell is a renderable.
 Differently skinned grids with the same set of sites and/or different sets of sites, each with multiple grids, are possible.
 Rendering can be turned on and off for grids or sites individualy.
+However, grids, sites and cells are entities in an entity component system.
+It would be best to know the basics of entity component systems, to get started with VoroX.

 ##Skinning cells.

 Each cell of a grid can have a skin attached.
 Different skin types offer different behavior: A SimpleSkin applies a single texture on the cell, while SpriteSkin is for sprite animations and MaskedSkin is a renderable, that uses the cell polygon as mask.
-To add or remove skins, use the vorox api.
+To add, apply, remove and dispose skins, use the vorox api.

 ##How it works.